The essentials

 Depending on the cause of the lip licking, there are different ways to handle the situation.
 Your dog could be ready for dinnertime or in need of a vet visit.
 Here’s what to do when dogs start licking their lips excessively:

-React based on the situation — If you’re eating something tasty on the couch or you’re grabbing the scoop for the dog food and your dogs starts lip licking, they are probably just hungry or excited to eat.
+React based on the situation — If you’re eating something tasty on the couch or you’re grabbing the scoop for the dog food and your dog starts lip licking, they are probably just hungry or excited to eat.
 But if a new dog moves in next door or fireworks are going off in the neighborhood, they may be feeling anxious or scared, and you should try to remove them from the situation.

-Look out for other symptoms — This behavior could be one of many symptoms for an underlying health condition.
-They might be licking their lips then vomiting.
+Look out for other symptoms — This behavior could be one of many symptoms of an underlying health condition.
+They might be licking their lips and then vomiting.
 Or, they might start licking their lips after licking their paws or fur, which could be a sign of other health issues, such as a skin infection.
 Note any and all symptoms or body language they are exhibiting to determine if the lip licking is a sign of a medical issue.

 Consider seeing a vet — When in doubt, call the vet.
 If your dog begins excessively licking its lips and you aren’t sure why, you should visit the vet for an evaluation.
 If your dog is showing other concerning symptoms like vomiting or inappetence, quick and efficient treatment is essential.